Batman: Under the Red Hood: Critical reception

 Demeter's review for The World's Finest stated: "I have to say this really was a damn good film".
 James Harvey's review on the same website was even more positive, calling it "a mature and faithful take on the Batman lore".
-IGN gave the movie an 8 out of 10, calling it "An interesting peek inside the psyche of Batman and the fine line between good and evil".
+IGN awarded it a score of 8 out of 10, calling it "An interesting peek inside the psyche of Batman and the fine line between good and evil".
 It was the highest rated direct-to-video Batman film until the release of The Dark Knight Returns.

 Continuation

 A follow-up film titled Batman: Death in the Family was released on October 13, 2020, a decade after Under the Red Hood with Greenwood, Martella, and DiMaggio reprising their roles.
 Zehra Fazal plays Talia al Ghul and Gary Cole plays both Two-Face and Commissioner Gordon.
 It is an interactive narrative where the viewer chooses what happens in the story.